dotnet/docs/docs/core/compatibility/windows-forms/5.0/null-owner-causes-invalidoperationexception.md

 ## Change description

-In previous .NET versions, the affected APIs throw a <xref:System.NullReferenceException> when they are invoked and the <xref:System.Windows.Forms.DataGridViewCell.DataGridViewCellAccessibleObject.Owner> value is `null`.
-Starting in .NET 5, these APIs throw an <xref:System.InvalidOperationException> instead of a <xref:System.NullReferenceException> if the <xref:System.Windows.Forms.DataGridViewCell.DataGridViewCellAccessibleObject.Owner> value is `null` when they are invoked.
+In previous .NET versions, the affected APIs throw a <xref:System.NullReferenceException> when they are invoked and the <xref:System.Windows.Forms.DataGridViewCell.DataGridViewCellAccessibleObject.Owner> property value is `null`.
+Starting in .NET 5, these APIs throw an <xref:System.InvalidOperationException> instead of a <xref:System.NullReferenceException> if the <xref:System.Windows.Forms.DataGridViewCell.DataGridViewCellAccessibleObject.Owner> property value is `null` when they are invoked.

+## Reason for change

 Throwing an <xref:System.InvalidOperationException> conforms to the behavior of the .NET runtime.
 It also improves the debugging experience by clearly communicating the invalid property.